Superconductivity | Properties of superconductivity |Types of superconductors | Application of superconductivity

 H0 is the critical field at absolute zero and Tc is the transition temperature.

-• The magnetic field which causes a superconductor to become normal from a superconducting state is not necessarily an external field it may arise as a result of electric current flow in the conductor.
+• The magnetic field that causes a superconductor to become normal from a superconducting state is not necessarily an external field it may arise as a result of electric current flow in the conductor.

 • In a long superconductor wire of radius r, the superconductivity may be destroyed when a current I exceeds the critical current value Ic, which at the surface of the wire will produce a critical field Hc, given by,